Factory activity shrinks across Asia as cooling China threatens global growth

 So far, China has fast-tracked infrastructure projects, cut taxes and pumped liquidity into the financial system to help keep cash-starved firms afloat.
 It has also been guiding down borrowing costs.

 Chinese leaders, with an eye on a mountain of debt, have vowed they will not resort to massive stimulus like that deployed in past downturns.
-But some analysts believe more aggressive measures such as rate cuts are possible if conditions sharply deteriorate.
+But some analysts believe more aggressive measures such as rate cuts are possible if conditions rapidly sour.

 “Although we believe (China’s) GDP growth will eventually bottom out, markets do not appear to have factored in such a sharp slowdown and may still be putting, in our opinion, too much faith in the efficacy of government support,” economists at Nomura said in a recent note.